update/update/support/docs/updaters.md

   doc: ['tasks', 'updatefile', 'installing-updaters', 'symlinking-updaters']
 ---

-Updaters are [plugins](api/plugins.md) that are registered by name.
 This document describes how to create, register and run updaters.

 <!-- toc -->

 ## What is an updater?

+Updaters are [plugins](api/plugins.md) that are registered by name.
+If you're not familiar with plugins yet, it might be a good idea to review the [plugins docs](api/plugins.md) first.

-Updaters are just plugins.
-The only difference between "updaters" and "plugins" is how they're registered.
+The primary difference between "updaters" and "plugins" is how they're registered, but there are a few other minor differences:

-**Comparison to plugins**

-Here is a comparison to illustrate the differences between the two in detail:

 |  | **Plugin** | **Updater** |
 | --- | --- | --- |